More

 ECVSs will not be entitled to benefit from the United Nations pension fund, the WHO staff health insurance (SHI) nor from the French social protection system (i.e. unemployment benefit / French state pension, etc.).
 It is the responsibility of ECVSs to make their own arrangements in this regard should they wish.
 However, during the hosting period at IARC, insurance for accident and emergency illness, accidental death or partial or total disablement will be provided automatically by the Agency.

-ECVSs have a normal workday of eight hours / 40 hours per week, not including the time taken for lunch break (a minimum of 30 minutes and typically 1 hour).
+ECVSs have a normal workday of 8 hours / 40 hours per week, not including the time taken for lunch break (a minimum of 30 minutes and typically 1 hour).
+The training period of ECVSs is full-time, except for research stays of Visiting Scientists and Senior Visiting Scientists that can be hosted part-time, because of professional obligations.
+Stays on a part-time basis may be authorized for family (e.g. child, elderly care) or study (university courses) reasons.

 ECVSs may keep an affiliation with their present/former institute, however, should they continue to be paid, the Fellowship Office would need to study their application in more detail to determine their exact status and the amount of required stipend (if applicable).